 DESCRIPTION Sets the number of frames to output during a scan.
 Once this number of frames is met during a scan, the MPS will stop scanning and return to READY mode.
 A Frame contains a sampled pressure value per channel output (32 channels total) plus time stamp, frame number, temperatures, and other additional information defined by the data output configured in the MPS.
-The FPS variable can be used to configure a scan for a certain time duration using the following equation: FPS = RATE x TIME where RATE is expressed in Hertz and TIME is expressed in seconds where that is expressed in field and fine is expressed in seconds SYNTAX SET FPS <number frames="" of=""></number> Where <number frames="" of=""> is the number of frames in a scan.
+The FPS variable can be used to configure a scan for a certain time duration using the following equation: FPS = RATE x TIME where RATE is expressed in Hertz and TIME is expressed in seconds SYNTAX SET FPS <number frames="" of=""></number> Where <number frames="" of=""> is the number of frames in a scan.
 When set to 0 the scan continues until the STOP command is issued.</number> RETURNS Prompt when ready to accept a new command EXAMPLE SET FPS 100 > DEFAULT 0 RANGE 0 to 4294967295